 When buying survivors, ask the price at a few places, get the vibe from the person/place and then buy.
 Try your bartering skills, but don’t be offensive.

 We always try to settle in the middle so both parties are happy.
 This is their business and they need the money more than you do.

 Book Domestic Flights with Your Accommodation or Travel Agent

 If you are flying domestic, book through an agent or your local guesthouse in the country.
 All the local airline pages are in Persian, and these are where the best deals are.

-Online booking agencies like Skycanner and Momondo will not bring up these flights.
-We were in the west near the Iraqi boarder and wanted to fly to Tehran.
+Online booking agencies like Skyscanner and Momondo will not bring up these flights.
+We were in the west near the Iraqi border and wanted to fly to Tehran.
 Our local guesthouse helped us out and we booked it for $50 USD including snack and bags.